deliveroo/deliveroo.engineering/_posts/2018-10-12-how-to-experiment-rapidly-without-losing-rigour.md

 This allows us to calculate an additional boundary also enabling early stopping of the experiment in the detrimental case, while still maintaining the same total type II error rate.

-Again in line with with the recommendations in “Efficient A/B Testing in Conversion Rate Optimization”[^efficient-ab] we have chosen a value of $$p = 3$$ for the lower boundary: it makes sense to be more conservative earlier on with the stopping criteria of the lower boundary for unsuccessful tests.
+Again in line with the recommendations in “Efficient A/B Testing in Conversion Rate Optimization”[^efficient-ab] we have chosen a value of $$p = 3$$ for the lower boundary: it makes sense to be more conservative earlier on with the stopping criteria of the lower boundary for unsuccessful tests.
 As effort has been made in implementing the variant, if it is not having a significantly negative effect it is worth continuing the test for longer and not stopping very early on.

 The following image shows a sequential design with an early stopping boundary and the same other design parameters as above.
 So as before if our test statistic $$S_k$$ falls outside of the bounds at any of the checkpoints we can stop the test, either declare a winner or no winner, and reduce the total sample size needed.